chaozhangdev/steganography/README.md

 ## 7 Conclusion

-In this project, we have discussed basic concepts of computer security, com- puter forensics and general operations of image processing with steganography.
+In this project, we have discussed basic concepts of computer security, computer forensics and general operations of image processing with steganography.
 Related to computer security, we generate a new algorithm in steganography which divides the value of each character in message into 27 small pieces and adds them together into the image.
 We also use programming